What You Need to Know About Payday Loans

-- Borrowers visit one of the 20,000 payday lender locations or the lender’s website.
+- Borrowers visit one of the 20,000 payday lender locations across the U.S., or the lender’s website.

 - Customers are given a registration form to fill out that requires providing certain personal information, work details and bank account information.

 - Lenders then ask borrowers for proof of identity and proof of income, which they use to determine eligibility.

 - If the customer is eligible for the payday loan, the lender will provide an agreement for the loan amount, associated fees and repayment terms.
 Once the borrower signs the agreement, the lender will require the borrower to either provide a post-dated check for repayment of the loan or permission to electronically withdraw the loan amount from the customer’s bank account on the repayment date.

 - The loan is then processed by the lender, and the funds are transferred into the borrower’s bank account within 24 hours.
 In some cases, the payday loan lender may be able to give the borrower cash before the customer ever leaves the storefront.

 - Finally, the loan is typically paid in full on the following payday.

 How Much Can I Borrow With a Payday Loan?

 According to the Consumer Financial Protection Bureau (CFPB), the average payday loan borrower gets a loan for $350 with a two-week term.
 But depending on the laws in your state, payday loans can often range anywhere from $50 to $1,000.

 State laws will determine how much a payday loan will cost.
 Fees generally range from $10 to $30 for every $100 borrowed.
 A two-week payday loan will usually cost about $15 per $100 borrowed.